insooth/insooth.github.io/testable-design.md

 baz<int>([](int){});
 ```

-We can reuse that knowledge in mocking, but it will lead us to change in the tested functions' signatures which rather do not try to do.
-That's share similar concern as subtype polymorphic arguments described at the begining of this paragraph.
+We can reuse that knowledge in mocking, but it will lead us to changes in the tested functions' signatures which we rather should not try to do.
+That shares similar concern as subtype polymorphic arguments described at the begining of this paragraph.

 [GMock guide defines several ways](https://github.com/google/googlemock/blob/master/googlemock/docs/CookBook.md#mocking-nonvirtual-methods "Mocking Nonvirtual Methods") to test non-virtual/free functions as a whole, which is much more than simply injecting dependencies.